ChristianParnell/Orbit_Website/README.md

 The moth now uses a stable world-up flight basis instead of the drifting up-vector that was making it roll upside down and “fight” itself.
 Its heading also now prefers its actual frame-to-frame travel direction, so it should face where it is really moving rather than changing behavior depending on where it is in the scene.

 For the backflip, I locked it down so it is animation-only while the clip plays.
 During Backflip, the code now freezes the moth’s world position and world rotation every frame, zeros its movement velocity, and disables the extra visual bank/pitch motion.
 So the FBX animation is the only thing driving that move now.

+### Cursor-attraction behavior Added
+The moth now has a low-priority, random cursor-attraction behavior.
+It only starts while the moth is already patrolling, only when the cursor is fairly close, and only when higher-priority needs are not taking over.
+So it will not override home-resting, fleeing, cover-hover landing, void behavior, takeoff, or backflip.

+### Stripped Backflip from code.
+stripping backflip out completely now — not just the animation trigger, but the related state/logic too, so it stops poisoning the moth behavior. left-clicking directly on the moth is now consumed and does nothing, so it should not trigger the old stuttering path anymore.
+Double-click void spawning is unchanged.

+What I removed:
+the backflip clip binding,
+the backflip state and guard logic, the backflip-only update block, and the left-click trigger that was calling the backflip.